powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

    - `IidmImportExportMode.ONE_SEPARATED_FILE_PER_EXTENSION_TYPE`: in case we want to export network in a file and each extension type in a separate file.
    Example: if our network `test` has two extensions `loadFoo` and `loadBar` then the network will be exported
     in the `test.xiidm` file when `loadFoo` and `loadBar` will be exported respectively in `test-loadFoo.xiidm` and `test-loadBar.xiidm`.
 The default value for this parameter is `IidmImportExportMode.NO_SEPARATED_FILE_FOR_EXTENSIONS`.

+## iidm.export.xml.export-type
+The `iidm.export.xml.export-type` property is an optional property that defines the export type of the XIIDM exporter.
+The export type can be:

+   - `IidmImportExportType.FULL_IIDM`: in case we want to export the whole network : all network elements and their state, contol and topology attributes.

+   - `IidmImportExportType.INCREMENTAL_IIDM`: that type let us export only the elements having control, state or topology attributes. we export those elements to three separated files `base-TOPO.xiidm`, `base-STATE.xiidm` and `base-CONTROL.xiidm`.
+    Example: if we export a `test` network using that type we obtain three files (by default) : `test-TOPO.xiidm`, `test-STATE.xiidm` and `test-CONTROL.xiidm`.

+The default value for this parameter is `IidmImportExportType.FULL_IIDM`.

+##iidm.export.incremental.xml.topo
+The `iidm.export.incremental.xml.topo` property is an optional property that defines whether the XIIDM exporter has to export elements having topology attributes in a TOPO file or not.

+That property is taken into account only when the export type is set to `IidmImportExportType.INCREMENTAL_IIDM`, its default value is `true`.
+##iidm.export.incremental.xml.state
+The `iidm.export.incremental.xml.state` property is an optional property that defines whether the XIIDM exporter has to export elements having state attributes in a STATE file or not.

+That property is taken into account only when the export type is set to `IidmImportExportType.INCREMENTAL_IIDM`, its default value is `true`.
+##iidm.export.incremental.xml.control
+The `iidm.export.incremental.xml.control` property is an optional property that defines whether the XIIDM exporter has to export elements having control attributes in a CONTROL file or not.

+That property is taken into account only when the export type is set to `IidmImportExportType.INCREMENTAL_IIDM`, its default value is `true`.
 ## iidm.export.xml.extensions
 The `iidm.export.xml.extensions` property is an optional property that defines the list of extensions that we want to export by the XIIDM exporter.
 By default all extensions will be exported.